 The strength that these images continue to hold and their increasing use in products, films and media and personal use gathers momentum every year as we all look for signs and signifiers to help navigate through an increasingly complicated and often alienating world.

 When Covid arrived, along with so many others I found myself adapting to a 'new normal', I found I had more time but less studio space.
 Starting on a tarot card project seemed perfect.

-My purpose was to amplify, finesse and compliment them by including greater detail, depth and precision.
-So I started to recreate the RWS images but enhanced and with more solid drawing.
-I will be uploading a selection of these initial images here.
+My purpose was to amplify, finesse and complement them by including greater detail, depth and precision.
+So I started to recreate the RWS images but enhanced and with more solid drawings.
+I have uploaded a selection of these initial images here.

+While making them I had a lot of time to think.....and I changed my mind.
 I felt that something more is needed, something that reflects and represents the more complicated nature of our reality today and presents the cards in a contemporary context.
-Still holding the time honoured archetypes close, but portraying them in a more relevant, beguiling and compelling way?
+Still holding the time-honoured archetypes close, but portraying them in a more relevant, beguiling and compelling way?

-As you will see, the III of Swords is very similar to other artists ideas as it just seems to sum up the meaning of this card to me, a true archetype of sorrow and pain.
+As you will see, the III of Swords that I have completed is very similar to other artists' ideas as it just seems to sum up the meaning of this card to me, a true archetype of sorrow and pain.
 I think this may change as my own pack develops.

-The IX of Swords expands my ideas further by using myself as the drawn figure in the work and making the card more contemporary and contained.
-I have still incorporated the popular and archetypal symbols used in many of the versions of this card, particularly the Rose and the Lilly.
+The IX of Swords expands my ideas further by using myself as the drawn figure in my work and making the card more contemporary and contained.
+I have still incorporated the popular and archetypal symbols in many versions of this card, particularly the Rose and the Lilly.